Mobile-Telematics/TelematicsApp-iOS/README.md

 ## LoginAuth Framework authentication for Telematics App

 We have created a special Framework that allows you to receive `deviceToken`, `jwToken` & `refreshToken` for full integration with our services.
-These keys are required for statistics and user scorings. `AuthLogin Framework` is integrated into this Telematics App.
+These keys are required for Indicators statistics and user scorings. `AuthLogin Framework` is integrated into this Telematics App.

 You can find complete information about LoginAuth Framework in our repository https://github.com/Mobile-Telematics/LoginAuthFramework-iOS